How to make Word documents accessible

 Colour contrast

-Good colour contrast helps more people, including those using assistive technologies, read and understand documents.
+Good colour contrast helps more people see, read and understand content, including those using assistive technologies.

 On this page